Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Numerical experiments

-The 6 tasks we will consider next (numbered $\#1$ to $\#6$) are respectively associated with a reward of 80, 4, 100, 6, 2 and 10.
-Tasks $\#$2, $\#$4, $\#$5 and $\#$6 are referred to as `hard’ while tasks $\#$1 and $\#$3 as `easy’ because of their large associated rewards.
-The settings 2, 4 and 6-task are respectively considering tasks 1-2, 1-4 and 1-6.
+There are six tasks, each classified as `easy' or `hard'; easy tasks have high reward signals (i.e. easier for agents to pick up on), while hard tasks have low rewards.
+In the 2 tasks setup (resp.
+4 tasks and 6 tasks), there is one (resp. two and two) `easy’ and one (resp. two and four) `hard’ task.
+More details about the experimental setup can be found in~\ref{sec:interleaving}.

 In addition to the total reward, we record the probability of picking up the correct square for the easy and hard tasks separately.
 Performance in the hard tasks will indicate ability to do fine-grained credit assignment.

 \paragraph{Results.} While CCA-PG is able to perfectly solve both the `easy’ and `hard’ tasks in the three setups in less than $5.10^8$ environment steps~(Fig.~\ref{fig.interleaving_results}), actor-critic is only capable to solve the ’easy’ tasks for which the associated rewards are large.
 Even after $2.10^9$ environment steps, actor-critic is still greatly impacted by the variance and remains incapable of solving `hard’ tasks in any of the three settings.
-CCA also outperforms actor-critic in terms of the total reward obtained in each setting.
+CCA-PG also outperforms actor-critic in terms of the total reward obtained in each setting.
 State-conditional and Return-conditional HCA were also evaluated on this task but results are not reported as almost no learning was taking place on the ’hard’ tasks.
-All results are reported as median performances over 10 seeds.
-More results along with an ablation study can be found in~\ref{sec:add_exps.interleaving}.
+More results along with an ablation study can be found in Appendix~\ref{sec:interleaving}.

 Through efficient use of hindsight, CCA-PG is able to take into account trajectory-specific factors such as the kinds of rooms encountered in the episode and their associated rewards.

 In the case of the Multi-Task Interleaving environment, an informative hindsight function would capture the reward for different contexts and exposes as $\Phi_t$ all rewards obtained in the episode except those associated with the current context.
 This experiment again highlights the capacity of CCA-PG to solve hard credit assignment problems in a context where the return is affected by multiple distractors, while PG remains highly sensitive to them.